ersefuril/play-framework-react-isomorphic/README.md

 A sample seed project to render React on the server side.
 It will run a small ReactJS app displaying a list of posts.
 This project is based on **Play Framework**, **ReactJS** and **NodeJS**.

+Here are the slides of the related presentation: [Isomorphic Apps with React](https://slides.com/alainvagner/isomorphic)

 ### First, build frontend :
 - `cd frontend`
 - `npm install`